Man-in-black-framed-glasses-with-his-fingers-in-his-ears

 This is why some companies were still promoting holidays and luggage sets when the lockdowns started.

-And why Ticketmaster angered Motorhead fans by advertising that the band — including their frontman, Lemmy — would be appearing at the 2016 Download Festival.
-In fact, Lemmy had died at the end of 2015.
+It’s also why Ticketmaster angered Motorhead fans by advertising that the band — including their frontman, Lemmy — would be appearing at the 2016 Download Festival.
+When, in fact, Lemmy had died at the end of 2015.

 If you’re scheduling ahead, don’t lose sight of what your putting out there.
 Make it part of your routine to check your scheduled content and give yourself enough time to re-evaluate/rewrite it if you need to.